Moriro ain Mangermachh: Synopsis

 One day they did not return home.
 It worried the villagers.
-They went out to search and discovered that their boats were caught by the whirlpool and the Whale had devoured them.
+They went out to search and discovered that their boats were caught by the whirlpool and the Mangermachh had devoured them.
 Learning about the tragic death of his brothers, Moriro, though handicapped, resolved to take revenge and rid the villagers of the calamitous monster.
 He got an iron-cage made, fitted with pointed spikes on its outside and tied with strong ropes.
 The ropes were fastened to the necks of two strong male buffaloes.
 He sat inside the cage and it was lowered in the whirlpool.
 He instructed the villagers to pull out the cage when he shook ropes inside.

 As the cage was lowered, the fish, seeing prey, pounced on it to swallow it.
 It got hooked and pierced with spikes.
-Moriro shook the ropes and the cage was pulled out along with the monster shark enmeshed with the cage.
+Moriro shook the ropes and the cage was pulled out along with the monster alligator enmeshed with the cage.
 Villagers incised its stomach and brought out remains of all the dead brothers and buried them near the northeast side of Kalachi, at the foot of the mountain, and Moriro spent rest of his life as keeper of their graves.

 The place even today is called the "Graveyard of Moriro".
 It is two miles from Karachi, near the cremation ground of Hindus.

 Legacy of Moriro

 The great mystic poet of Sindh Shah Abdul Latif Bhittai has used the tale to elucidate his religiosity and spirituality by combining his visionary gleams to the tale.

 The Poet does not narrate the tale, but appropriates certain situations, events, and some distinct features of the tale having rich implication.
 They stand for more than what they are on the surface and hint at a larger meaning.
 It is a dramatization of forces of good and evil in the human soul.

 The symbolization of the inner struggle of man with a beast in him, who spiritually devours him and a whirlpool, where soul sinks on his spiritual voyage.
 With suggestion the poet evokes ideas, feelings, over and above the actual sense and sound of the word.
 Sea could be interpreted as a symbol of infinity, the other world as well as this world, the mystery of life and death, the enigma beyond comprehension, and whale as man's base self.

+The Town Municipal Committee Moriro Mirbahar (TMC Moriro Mirbahar) is a local government body in Karachi, Pakistan, responsible for providing municipal services within its designated jurisdiction.
+It is one of the 26 Town Municipal Corporations established in Karachi under the Sindh Local Government Act, 2021.
+The committee is named after Moriro Mirbahar, a legendary hero from Sindhi folklore.